Earth Notes: On Our Front Door Upgrade to Double-GlazedUpdated 2022-10-12 16:10 GMT.

 To really bring down the U value, it's worth getting double-glazing filled with argon gas.
 "It won't detract from the look of your windows," says Steve Hill.
 "But it can bring an 80 per cent increase in energy savings compared to single glazing, and a 45 per cent saving against ordinary double glazing."

 We obtained estimates from three local firms (one part of a national chain), all FENSA registered.
 They ranged from about £1200 to £2000 and proved not to be terribly sensitive to, for example, the window insulation (U-value) performance.
 (A wrinkle is that as of 2009 doors and panels don't yet seem to have official energy ratings A--G or U-values, else I'd have selected the best there.
 Plus these numbers would be complicated by potential useful solar gains not really applicable to us in an east-facing largely-sheltered porch.)

 Nominally then, the first £250 of the install cost would be from our energy-efficiency budget.
 The remainder (the bulk of the money) would be from our 'redecoration' pot.

 In any case, my aim is to maximise the insulation (and minimise the U-value) since it makes relatively little difference to the final price.
 So part of our specification is for foam-filled panels, and warm-edge gas-filled double-glazed units.

 uPVC, Wood, GRP?

 There is some argument about the thermal and environmental pros and cons of the various available materials for a new front door.
 Also on the impact on price and life and maintenance requirements.

 For example, uPVC requires significant fossil-fuel and energy inputs and can be difficult to dispose of properly.
 (For example, low-temperature incineration produces dioxins.)

 Sustainably-sourced (eg FSC) wood could be good environmentally and for disposal at end-of-life.
 But it may require more maintenance and deliver poor insulation performance.

 GRP (Glass-fibre Reinforced Plastic) can be prettier.
-But it doesn't seem vastly different to uPVC except in price.
+But it does not seem vastly different to uPVC except in price.

 In the end we selected uPVC as the most economical solution (by ~30%).
-We didn't see very clear environmental reasons not to.
+We did not see very clear environmental reasons not to.